Alive Alive-O

-Alive Alive-O is a double album by the Irish Folk Group The Dubliners which was recorded live throughout several Evenings in December 1996 in Germany at the end of their European tour.
+Alive Alive-O is a double album by the Irish folk group The Dubliners which was recorded live over several evenings in December 1996 in Germany at the end of their European tour.

 After the departure of Ronnie Drew, The Dubliners were joined by the famous Irish singer Paddy Reilly who lends his voice to several ballads on the album.

 John Sheahan's daughter Ceoladh guests with her father, duetting on fiddle with him on his composition, "Among Friends".

 The album is notable for some mixed German-English song introductions by Sean Cannon, causing widespread laughter among the audience.